Treatment for Dry Eyes Related to Meibomian Gland Disease in Casper & Douglas, WY

 Visit Us for Dry Eye Treatment in Douglas or Casper

-If you have dry eyes related to MGD, please contact the Eye Institute of Wyoming, P.C. for an appointment with our optometrist at (307) 235-5384.
+If you have dry eyes related to MGD, please contact the Eye Institute of Wyoming, P.C. for an appointment with one of our optometrists in Casper at (307) 235-5384 or in Douglas at (307) 358-2900.
 We offer dry eye treatment in Casper and Douglas for those with this eye condition.
-Our eye doctor will evaluate your eyes and recommend an effective course of treatment for dry eyes and other symptoms that cause discomfort and affect vision.
+Our eye doctors will evaluate your eyes and recommend an effective course of treatment for dry eyes and other symptoms that cause discomfort and affect vision.